Development notes

 FASTA format.
 Currently, the easiest way to 'trick' the workflow into using

-custom input is to either modify the input directory line in
+custom input is to use the expected input folder structure:

 Modified CCTyper installation